 First, how does propaganda work, particularly in democratic settings?
-How does propaganda in an democratic state differ from propaganda in a authoritarian state?
-This is part two of two part interview with Professor Jason Stanley.
+How does propaganda in a democratic state differ from propaganda in an authoritarian state?
+This is part two of our two part interview with Professor Jason Stanley.
 Part one can be found here. [ dur: 29 mins. ]

-- Victor Pickard is Professor or Communication at the Annenberg School of Communication at Pennsylvania State University.
-He is the co-editor of Will the Last Reporter Please Turn out the Lights (with Robert McChesney) and The Future of Internet Policy (with Peter Decherney), and the author of America’s Battle for Media Democracy: The Triumph of Corporate Libertarianism and the Future of Media Reform.
+- Victor Pickard is Associate Professor at the Annenberg School for Communication at Pennsylvania State University.
+He is the co-editor of Will the Last Reporter Please Turn out the Lights (with Robert McChesney), The Future of Internet Policy (with Peter Decherney), America’s Battle for Media Democracy: The Triumph of Corporate Libertarianism and The Future of Media Reform

 This program is produced with generous contribution from Ankine Aghassian, Melissa Chiprin, Tim Page, Mike Hurst and Sudd Dongre.